julia-vscode/docs/docs/src/userguide/compilesysimage.md

 execution_files=["relative/path/to/precompile_execution_file.jl", ]
 ```
 The packages to be excluded have to be separated by commas, each with quotation marks and all inside square brackets.
-The path should be relative to the currently active folder, which can be selected by the command `File: Open Folder...`.
+All path should be relative to the project root folder.
 The statement or execution files can be given as a single relative path, or as a list of relative paths.

-The statement files should contain precompile statements of the form `precompile(Tuple{typeof(Base.sin), Float64})`, and the execution files should contain function calls for which the methods should be compiled.
+The statement files should contain precompile statements of the form `precompile(Tuple{typeof(Base.sin), Float64})`, and the execution files should contain function calls (an example workflow, e.g. making a plot) for which the methods should be compiled.

 The build task creates a sysimage that includes all packages in the current Julia environment.
 This sysimage is saved in the same folder where the `Project.toml` and `Manifest.toml` of the current Julia environment are stored.
 The name of the sysimage file will be `JuliaSysimage.dll` (Windows) or `JuliaSysimage.so`.